reduct/registry/README.md

 npm install @reduct/registry --save
 ```

-once the component package is installed, just require it in your application file.
+once the registry package is installed, just require it in your application file.
 ```js
 const registry = require('@reduct/registry');
 ```

 This package also supports AMD/RequireJS.
 Aren't using AMD or CommonJS?
-Just grab a [release](https://github.com/reduct/logger/releases), include the `Dist/Logger.min.js` and access the logger via the following global:
+Just grab a [release](https://github.com/reduct/registry/releases), include the `Dist/Registry.min.js` and access the registry via the following global:
 ```js
 const registry = window.reduct.registry;
 ```